-ME 440/L - Senior Design with Lab (4 credits)
+ME 441/L - Capstone Design I with Lab (4 credits)

-This course focuses on the design of mechanical or thermo/fluid systems.
-Teams of students undertake a semester-long design project.
-Identification of opportunities, development of requirements, conceptual and detail design, codes and standards, fabrication, testing, project management, presentation.
+This course focuses on the design of mechanical or thermo-fluid systems.
+Teams of students begin a year-long design project.
+Identification of opportunities, development of requirements, analysis and synthesis, generation of multiple solutions, standards.
 Prerequisite: Senior Status.
 3 Lecture Hours and 3 Laboratory Hours.